abder/Electricity-Consumption-Calculator/README.md

 # Description
-A single page Web Application that allows you to easily calculate your Electricity Consumption
+A single page Web Application that allows you to easily calculate Electricity Consumption

 # Dependencies
 - Bootstrap 3.3.6